‘The Batman’ Director Matt Reeves Shares ‘Chinatown’ Connection And Start Of Filming Update

 The Batman branch of the DC Extended Universe (DCEU) has remained in flux ever since rumors of Ben Affleck’s desire to vacate the role started doing the rounds.
-Now with official confirmation that Affleck will no longer be Batman, as reported by The Inquisitr, the standalone film, The Batman directed by Matt Reeves, can get off the ground.
+Now, with official confirmation that Affleck will no longer be playing Batman, per The Inquisitr, the standalone film The Batman — directed by Matt Reeves — can get off the ground.
 In an unplanned Q&A session on his Twitter account, the director shared some updates about the film that’s been long in development, as well as one of his inspirations for the tone of the film.

-Recent Reports from Comic Book show that after Affleck’s exit in the role, The Batman will be casting a much younger actor in the role and that the story will be a somewhat origin story with a younger character.
-Affleck’s portrayal of the character starting out in Batman V. Superman: Dawn Of Justice and the Justice League, showed the character as being more of a veteran, aged and weathered from the wear and tear of the physical demands of being a non-powered superhero.
+Recent reports from Comic Book show that after Affleck’s exit from the role, The Batman will be casting a much younger actor as Batman.
+The story is reported to be something of an origin story, complete with a younger character.
+Affleck’s portrayal of the character in Batman v Superman: Dawn of Justice and in Justice League showed the character as being more of a veteran — aged and weathered from the wear and tear of the physical demands that come with being a non-powered superhero.

-Matt Reeves’ film will apparently go in a different direction, as most DCEU movies are beginning to focus on more of the individual stories, than an interconnected universe, as was the goal a few years ago.
+Matt Reeves’ film will apparently go in a different direction, as most DCEU movies are beginning to focus on more of the individual stories, rather than an interconnected universe.

 On Twitter, the director was casually asked when The Batman will begin production.
 Reeves confirmed that shooting for the prequel, or possibly entirely standalone film, will begin “sometime around year’s end.”